 - Wash the strawberries gently and pat them completely dry with a clean kitchen towel.

-- Leave the tray at room temperature for 30 minutes, or refrigerate for 15-20 minutes, until the chocolate sets firm.
+- Place the dipped strawberries on a parchment-lined tray.
+Leave them at room temperature for about 30 minutes, or refrigerate for 15-20 minutes until the chocolate sets.

 Notes